dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

 ### Introduction
 The player wakes up in an NRF bunker, where he is quickly introduced to the team.
-Miguel, the first NRF soldier to make the player's aquaintance, lays down the law of the land and sends him on his first mission.
+Marcel, the first NRF soldier to make the player's aquaintance, lays down the law of the land and sends him on his first mission.

 ### Field test
 The mission is to occupy the Statue of Awesome.
 The player will incapacitate all guards on site.